Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular1/tutorials.socially.angular1.step_00.md

 So in our case, Meteor found our `index.html` file, found the `BODY` tag inside and added it's content to the `BODY` tag of the main generated file.

-> (right-click -> inspect element on the page to see the generated file)
+> (right-click -> inspect element on the page of your Meteor app in the browser to see the generated file)

 # Adding Angular 1